As an Amazon Associate we earn from qualifying purchases.

 Cooking Canned Baked Beans in the Crock Pot

 While I love cooking fresh baked beans in a crock pot, I am not a fan of cooking canned baked beans in the crock pot.
-That said, crock pots (or slow cookers) are so synonymous with beans that we couldn’t leave this one out.
+That said, crock pots (or slow cookers) are so synonymous with beans that I couldn’t leave this one out.

 The trick with a crock pot is to just heat the beans and whatever you do, do not open the lid and do not stir.
 The heating element on crock pots is very weak.
 Everytime you open it you allow the heat to escape which greatly increases cooking time (something dangerous for fragile canned beans).